A realistic guide to running the wheel strategy with $5,000 including stock picks, position sizing, and monthly income expectations from real trades.

 Education

 The wheel strategy is one of the most reliable ways to generate consistent income from options trading.
 But here's what many traders miss: your stock selection matters more than your options execution.
 You can have perfect timing and flawless trade management, but if you're running the wheel on the wrong stocks, you're setting yourself up for disappointment.
+On this website, I share my real trades and results, and I've learned through experience which stocks work best for this strategy.

 The wheel options strategy is one of the most reliable income-generating approaches for options traders.
 Since 2024, I have generated over $27,000 in profit using this strategy—and I share every trade publicly on this website.

 I'm always tinkering with new trading ideas and running backtests.
 It's one of my favorite parts of being a trader—exploring what works, what doesn't, and why.
 Recently, I came across a Reddit post in r/algotrading that caught my attention.
 The poster claimed an 81.6% win rate with impressive gains using a momentum-based approach.
+Naturally, I had to test something similar myself.
+This is a stock-only strategy—no options involved yet.
+I often start with stock strategies because they're simpler to backtest and validate before considering how to adapt them to options.

 Let me be honest with you: 2025 started with one of the most brutal drawdowns I've experienced in my entire options trading career.
 If you've been following my trades on this website, you already know the pain.
 Both my SPY Put Credit Spread strategy and my Zero DTE SPX Iron Butterfly strategy took devastating losses in the first quarter—losses that completely wiped out the previous year's gains and then some.